 They drove all the way from Boston, got lost on the way, had to walk 2 miles in total between each point, while fighting the aggression of the bugs and mosquitoes, but at the end: beautiful pictures :) (also well worth the $5 entrance fee, haha).

-For this session, Ruthie had to take her day off from the Gym, while Dan also had a day off from his military duty. buy cialis with paypal. weight loss.
-They travelled all the way from Vermont to Seacoast NH, and we are so glad they made the effort as it paid off with all these beautiful pictures :)
+For this session, Ruthie had to take her day off from the Gym, while Dan also had a day off from his military duty.
+They traveled all the way from Vermont to Seacoast NH, and we are so glad they made the effort as it paid off with all these beautiful pictures :)

-Did we mentioned that she’s wicked healthy?
+Did we mention that she’s wicked healthy?
 Just FYI, if you need tips and info related to a healthy lifestyle and workout, Ruthie has this cool website, http://sheswickedhealthy.com/ – check it out!